Datastream

 https://datacatalog.worldbank.org/search/dataset/0037712

 The World Development Indicators provide convenient access to hundreds indicators on over 200 countries and territories.
 Data are available annually from 1960 forward, with variation across countries and indicators.
 The database is part of the Bank's Data Catalog of statistical databases and other data collections.
-There are also multiple tools available for importing WDI data directly into programs such as R and Stata.
+There are also multiple tools available for importing WDI data directly into programs such as Python and R and Stata.

 World Economics and Politics (WEP) Dataverse